Portrait of Yevgeny Mravinsky

-Portrait of Yevgeny Mravinsky is a painting by Russian portrait artist Lev Russov (1926–1987), whose work depicts the famous Russian and Soviet musician Yevgeny Aleksandrovich Mravinsky (1903—1988), principal conductor of the Leningrad Philharmonic Orchestra in 1938–1988 years.
+Portrait of Yevgeny Mravinsky is a painting by Russian portrait artist Lev Russov (1926–1987), whose work depicts the famous Russian and Soviet musician Yevgeny Aleksandrovich Mravinsky (1903—1988), principal conductor of the Leningrad Philharmonic Orchestra from 1938–1988.

 History

 The portrait was painted in Leningrad in 1957.
-Evgeny Mravinsky is shown at home, sitting in an armchair in a quiet position, immersed in thought.
-His appearance, details of clothing and interior design and hand positions convey him at the time of creation.
-The instruments of his profession are pushed into the background.
-Before us is primarily a contemporary, intellectual man of an independent character, will and developed self-esteem.
-It is these qualities that Mravinsky wanted to convey onto Russov in this work.
-This helped not only his profession, but also the long-term friendship linking the two artists.
-In 1957, the portrait was exhibited for the first time at the Leningrad artists show in the Russian State Museum.
+Evgeny Mravinsky is depicted at home, seated in an armchair, immersed in thought.
+The musical instruments associated with his profession are intentionally relegated to the background.
+The primary focus of the artwork is to portray Mravinsky as a contemporary intellectual with a strong sense of independence, willpower, and self-assuredness.
+This helped his profession and the long-term friendship linking the two artists.
+In 1957, the portrait was exhibited at the Leningrad artists show in the Russian State Museum for the first time.

-In 2007 the Portrait of Yevgeny Mravinsky had been commented on and reproduced in the book Unknown Socialist Realism.
+In 2007, the Portrait of Yevgeny Mravinsky had been commented on and reproduced in the book Unknown Socialist Realism.
 The Leningrad School among 350 selected works by artists of the Leningrad School.